 And, if this all sounds a little festive, then think again.
 Outdoor tree lighting is for all year round.
 Trust us – just take a look at these ideas and you'll quickly be persuaded.

-1. Liven up branches with fairy lights
+1. Liven up branches with fairy lights or string lights

 'Lighting up a tree is a great idea as it becomes the focal point in the garden when you are both inside and out,' says Thalia Shaw, owner of Sparkle Lighting.
 'A lit garden is beautiful to look out onto.'